 Or – Things I wish I’d been told when I first became an Episcopalian

 The Book of Common Prayer (BCP as it is often affectionately referred to) is a great resource for all Episcopalians.
-Not only does it set out the order of service for Communion (with several versions to choose from).
-It also has Morning Prayers, Noonday Prayers, Evening Prayers, and Compline — a service to close the day, suitable for groups of people of all sizes to use.
+Not only does it set out the order of service for Communion (with several versions to choose from), It also has prayers to be used throughout the day.
+There are Morning Prayers, Noonday Prayers, Evening Prayers, and Compline — a service to close the day.
+These are suitable for groups of all sizes to use, and they can be led by anyone.
 There is also a set of daily devotions that are great for individuals and families, providing short prayers to be used in the morning, at noon, in the evening, and at the close of the day.

 The Book of Common Prayer 1979